Distributed estimation through parallel approximants: Introduction

-In this article we provide a theoretical framework to build scalable inference algorithms for very large data sets within modern distributed computing environments.
-We focus on the class of statistics---that is, functions of observed data---whose computation can be straightforwardly parallelized, and then use this approach to approximate the more general functional operators that can typically arise in statistical inference.
-This leads in turn to concrete examples of scalable algorithms with performance guarantees, thereby providing practitioners with a generic approximate inference procedure that does not require data to reside entirely in memory.
+In this article we provide a framework to design and implement scalable estimation algorithms for very large data sets within modern partition-agnostic distributed computing environments.
+We focus first on what the authors of \citet{AOS_2021_Cai} and others call an independent distributed protocol: the class of statistics whose computation can be straightforwardly parallelized.
+We then use this class to approximate the more general functional operators that can typically arise in statistical inference.
+This leads in turn to concrete examples of scalable algorithms with performance guarantees.
+Our contribution provides practitioners with a generic technique, straightforwardly implemented using programming models such as map-reduce so that data are not required to reside entirely in memory.

 The remainder of this article is organized as follows.
 First, in section \ref{sec:EPS}, we introduce the notion of embarrassingly parallel statistics, providing definitions and examples along with connections to the classical notions of minimally sufficient statistics and exponential families.
 Next, in section \ref{sec:eps:func_opr}, we extend these concepts to complex-valued functions, which will depend on a parameter playing the role of an estimand in inference.
-We show how to approximate such functions through embarrassingly parallel statistics both in theory, by characterizing the $L^2$ approximation properties of our approach, as well as in practice, describing how to implement this theoretical framework in a parallel, distributed computing environment.
+We show how to approximate such functions through embarrassingly parallel statistics both in theory, by characterizing the $L^2$ approximation properties of our approach, as well as in practice, describing how to implement this estimation framework in a parallel, distributed computing environment.
 Then, in section \ref{sec:algo}, we illustrate our approach by providing two examples of statistically scalable algorithms with provable properties: a deterministic parallel scheme to approximate arbitrary sample quantiles, and a parallel approach to fitting a local regression model.
-Finally, in section \ref{sec:Disc} we conclude with a brief summary.
+We implement these approaches and provide a simulation study in section \ref{sec:sim}, and finally, we conclude in section \ref{sec:Disc} with a brief discussion of avenues and extensions that remain open for future work.